 And whereas young souls like to have their own opinions and assert them forcibly, mature souls are more ambivalent when it comes to taking sides on any issue.

-At the beginning of the stage, they will tend to reject and criticise the competitive, materialistic thrust of young soul culture.
-(Ironically, many mature soul writers, artists and performers have achieved fame and fortune this way.)
+At the beginning, they will tend to reject and criticise the competitive, materialistic thrust of young soul culture.
+(Ironically, many mature-soul writers, artists and performers have achieved fame and fortune this way.)

 Mature Soul Relationships

 Being a mature soul is all about seeking “right relationship.”
 More than any at other soul stage, mature souls are likely to bond for life in a positive, loving, intimate partnership.

 It is a time for soul-mates to get together and help each other work through their issues to create a mature, healthy relationship.
 It’s also in this stage that conscious parenting becomes a key challenge.